What is a Solar Corona?

 Case 2: Totality and the solar corona

 This is the moment everyone’s been waiting for.
 The highlight of the eclipse.
 And your chance of getting your money shot.
-Just a few seconds before totality, there will be rapid fall in the ambient light for obvious reasons.
+Just a few seconds before totality, there will be a rapid fall in the ambient light for obvious reasons.
 Get your remote shutter ready, take off the solar filter and dial down your shutter speed.
-DO NOT get in too close because you could miss out the beautiful tendrils of the corona.
+DO NOT get in too close because you could miss out on the beautiful tendrils of the corona.
 Take an underexposed shot, a normally exposed shot and a slightly overexposed shot.

 Case 3: Wide angle

-If you have planned your expedition properly by checking the path of totality and picking out a scenic spot, you should definitely keep a wide angle shot on your to-do list.
+If you have planned your expedition properly by checking the path of totality and picking out a scenic spot, you should definitely keep a wide-angle shot on your to-do list.
 A picturesque foreground with a glorious eclipse, partial or not, is an excellent way to tell a story.
 It goes beyond capturing a dark backlit disk and tells the viewer about the effect the celestial event had on the landscape.

-To shoot a wide-angle shot of the eclipse you’ll need a wide angle lens.
+To shoot a wide-angle shot of the eclipse you’ll need a wide-angle lens.
 Something around a 24mm would be great.
 Set up the shot in the same way as we discussed above.
 But you should know that the eclipse will appear smaller than in real life because of the way wide-angle lens profiles work.
 But you can always correct that in post-production.

 It’s quite understandable that you will feel a rush of excitement during this event.
 It’s one of the most awe-inspiring moments that you will have witnessed.
 So try to take that in.
 Try to soak up the atmosphere.
 Look around you, look at the people, their expressions and the look of utter bewilderment in their eyes as they try to process the immense beauty of the totality.
 Notice how the light changes over the landscape, take a moment to appreciate the moment with your loved one.
 Once you’ve done that, you can proceed to take your pictures.
 Oh and don’t forget the glasses.
 DO NOT FORGET THEM.